byterubpay/byterub-site/_i18n/zh-tw/resources/user-guides/byterub-wallet-cli.md

 {% assign version = '1.1.0' | split: '.' %}
 {% include disclaimer.html translated="true" version=page.version %}
-# monero-wallet-cli
+# byterub-wallet-cli

-`monero-wallet-cli` is the wallet software that ships with the ByteRub tree.
+`byterub-wallet-cli` is the wallet software that ships with the ByteRub tree.
 It is a console program, and manages an account.
-While a bitcoin wallet manages both an account and the blockchain, ByteRub separates these: `monerod` handles the blockchain, and `monero-wallet-cli` handles the account.
+While a bitcoin wallet manages both an account and the blockchain, ByteRub separates these: `byterubd` handles the blockchain, and `byterub-wallet-cli` handles the account.

-This guide will show how to perform various operations from the `monero-wallet-cli` UI.
+This guide will show how to perform various operations from the `byterub-wallet-cli` UI.
 The guide assumes you are using the most recent version of ByteRub and have already created an account according to the other guides.

 ## Checking your balance

-Since the blockchain handling and the wallet are separate programs, many uses of `monero-wallet-cli` need to work with the daemon.
+Since the blockchain handling and the wallet are separate programs, many uses of `byterub-wallet-cli` need to work with the daemon.
 This includes looking for incoming transactions to your address.
-Once you are running both `monero-wallet-cli` and `monerod`, enter `balance`.
+Once you are running both `byterub-wallet-cli` and `byterubd`, enter `balance`.

 Example: